codeandpepper/janush/README.md

 schematics .:application --name=fancy-app --types={web,cloud} --debug=false
 ```

-Currently, to generate a project, you must first  run the `npm install` command and after `npm build`.
+Currently, to generate a project, you must first  run the `npm install` command and after `npm run build`.
 In root directory you can create your own project via schematic commands.

 #### Linking to local npm repositories